davidraker/volttron-platform-driver/docs/source/platform-driver-agent.rst

 * **Platform Driver Agent Configuration (one for the agent):** global settings for all drivers.
 * **Device Configuration (one per device):** settings for the driver to manage an individual device.
 * **Registry (up to one per device):** contains the settings for each individual data point for a device or class of device.
-Some drivers may require one per registry per individual device, but often one registry may be shared by multiple devices of the same type.
+Some protocols (e.g, BACnet) may require one registry per individual device, but often one registry may be shared by multiple devices of the same model.

 Platform Driver Agent Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^